 An abbreviation, simply put, is a shortened form of a word.
 In writing, abbreviations are useful when you need to squeeze a lot of writing into a small space.
 You can also use them in place of long or cumbersome phrases to make your sentences easier to read.

 One thing to remember about abbreviations is that certain ones are considered informal.
 If you are writing something very formal, it’s better to err on the side of spelling things out.
 The other thing to remember is that some readers may not know what an abbreviation means.
 If the abbreviation is obscure or unfamiliar, make sure to explain what it means the first time you use it.

 Acronyms and Initialisms

 Abbreviations come in a few different varieties.
-Both acronyms and initialisms are abbreviations that are formed by combining the first letter of each word in a longer name or phrase.
+Both acronyms and initialisms are abbreviations that are formed by combining the initial letter or letters of each word into a longer name or phrase.
 Typically, acronyms and initialisms are written in all capital letters to distinguish them from ordinary words.
 (When fully spelled out, the words in acronyms and initialisms do not need to be capitalized unless they entail a proper noun.)